swelshh/Wakanda_Design_Guidelines/README.md

 ### Async
 Any Wakanda command that can be run async should be run async unless there is a good reason not to.
-If not run async, there should be a comment explaining why.
+If you do not run async, there should be a comment explaining why.

 ### Example async call for save